 The problem that exists with the European e-invoicing market today is market fragmentation in technologies, diversity of data and usage requirements and different approaches to their implementation.
-Because no existing e-Invoicing format has achieved dominance, market players need to support multiple formats which requires substantial mapping and conversion exercises.
-According to the European Commission the key challenge is to define a single and clear semantic data model because a common data model will facilitate semantic interoperability and ensure technology neutrality.
+Because no existing e-Invoicing format has achieved dominance, market players need to support multiple formats, which requires substantial mapping and conversion exercises.
+According to the European Commission the key challenge is to define a single and clear semantic data model because a common data model will facilitate semantic interoperability and ensure technological neutrality.

-It may be useful for the PSF to note some of the other e-invoicing initiatives and to consider whether the PSF should adopt a strategy for the UK payments industry which incorporates pushing for either industry collaboration (which so far seems to have been lacking in noticeable achievement in this area) or regulatory requirements around e-invoicing.
-There may be potential significant benefits in the PSF fostering a widespread use of harmonised and interoperable einvoicing across the UK's private and public sector, allowing for quicker retrieval of money from customers and quicker and cheaper processing as invoice information can be fed directly into a company's payment system.
+There are several e-invoicing initiatives elaborated below.
+The PSF may wish to adopt a strategy for the UK payments industry that incorporates either industry collaboration (which so far seems to have been lacking in noticeable achievement in this area) or regulatory requirements around e-invoicing.
+There may be potential significant benefits in the PSF fostering a widespread use of harmonised and interoperable e-invoicing across the UK's private and public sector, allowing for quicker retrieval of money from customers and quicker and cheaper processing as invoice information can be fed directly into a company's payment system.
 These company payment systems obviously rely on the services offered by the UK's Payments Industry and there is potential for a standardised e-invoice regime therefore being a new request to pay payment system for B2B payments.